ethereum/py-evm/docs/guides/writing_plugins.rst

 ~~~~~~~~~~~~~~~~

 We define a plugin by deriving from either
-:class:`~trinity.extensibility.plugin.BaseMainProcessPlugin`,
-:class:`~trinity.extensibility.asyncio.AsyncioIsolatedPlugin` or
+:class:`~trinity.extensibility.plugin.BaseMainProcessPlugin` or
-:class:`~trinity.extensibility.plugin.BaseAsyncStopPlugin` depending on the kind of plugin that we
+:class:`~trinity.extensibility.asyncio.AsyncioIsolatedPlugin` depending on the kind of plugin that we
 intend to write.
 For now, we'll stick to :class:`~trinity.extensibility.asyncio.AsyncioIsolatedPlugin`
 which is the most commonly used plugin category.